India’s Statue of Unity is latest venture of Hindu nationalist leaders

 Early Hindu nationalist groups, the BJP’s precursors, did not take a leading role in India’s struggle for independence.
 It was a Hindu nationalist, Nathuram Godse, who assassinated Mohandas Gandhi in 1948, because he felt Gandhi had proved too accommodating to Muslims.

 “The BJP desperately needs to seize upon Patel because it has no other reverential figures” from the freedom movement, said Indiana University professor Sumit Ganguly.

 For Hindu nationalists, Patel presents a compelling alternative to Nehru—whose great-grandson, Rahul Gandhi, is the present leader of the Congress Party, the main opposition.

 Known as “the Iron Man of India,” Patel helped convince some 550 princely states to cede their power to the new government after independence.
-He thus suits many nationalists’ craving for muscular leaders, analysts observed—also reflected in how the movement has embraced a warrior-like version of the Hindu deity Rama and the monkey-god Hanuman who fought beside him; and even in Modi’s boasts about having a 56-inch chest circumference.
+He thus suits many nationalists’ craving for muscular leaders, analysts observed—also reflected in how the movement has embraced a warrior-like version of the Hindu deity Rama and the monkey-god Hanuman who fought beside him, and even in Modi’s boasts about having a 56-inch chest circumference.

-Right-wingers have suggested that Patel opposed Nehru’s interpretation of secularism, and would have forged a different country had he been India’s first leader, said Mujibur Rehman, an assistant professor at Jamia Millia Islamia University, who recently authored a book on the Hindu right, titled Rise of Saffron Power.
+Right-wingers have suggested that Patel opposed Nehru’s interpretation of secularism and would have forged a different country had he been India’s first leader, said Mujibur Rehman, an assistant professor at Jamia Millia Islamia University, who recently wrote a book on the Hindu right, titled Rise of Saffron Power.
 Patel was a lifelong member of the Congress Party, but Hindu nationalists argue that he supported a more assimilationist secularism devoid of “appeasement” of minorities.

 “They see him as an anti-Nehru figure,” Rehman said.